Thiel College

 Down, 11-1, in the bottom of the eighth, Thomas More posted a pair of runs in each of its final two at-bats to set the final.

-James Teyssier and Justin Fiorello pitched the eighth and ninth innings, respectively, for Thiel.
-Only one of the Saints’ runs in the seventh inning was earned.
+Justin Fiorello (Eastlake, Ohio/Eastlake North) pitched the eighth and ninth innings, respectively, for Thiel.
+Only one of the Saints' runs in the seventh inning was earned.